intrepidDev101/Portfolio/README.md

   </a>
 </p>

 This portfolio is built using HTML, CSS, JavaScript, TypeScript, Tailwind CSS, React, and Vite.
-It showcases my skills and projects in web development.

-## Contact

-[Your Email Address] | [Your LinkedIn Profile (Optional)] | [Your GitHub Profile (Optional)]